- Academy Engineering Club

-The Business Club is for students who plan to pursue a career in business or simply have an interest in business and entrepreneurship.
+The Business & Marketing Club is for students who plan to pursue a career in business or simply have an interest in business and entrepreneurship.
 Club members meet with alumni and community business leaders, learn the workings of the Stock Market, review the latest business trends and practices, and have discussions about investment, finance, and the economy.
 The Business Club meets after school on Thursdays in Room 139.

 Moderator: Mr. Matt Dery